 Promoting racial justice begins with every one of us.
 The following are helpful resources to being better allies and better anti-racists by taking action in our everyday lives.
-Here are some ways to be a better ally in the workplace, like recognizing microaggressions and turning your empathy into action.

 Created by motivational speaker and educator Dr. Eddie Moore, Jr, the challenge requests that you do one action to further your understanding of power, privilege, supremacy, oppression, and equity.